tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/2-certbot.md

 apt-get upgrade
 ```

-- [ ] Add the certbot ppa and install the program (see reference 1):
+- [ ] Add the certbot ppa and install the program (see https://certbot.eff.org/#ubuntuxenial-apache ):
 ```
 apt-get install software-properties-common
 apt autoremove     # suggested by output of previous command